akkartik/teliva/README.md

   a consequence the menu sometimes mentions keys that don't work, just to encourage people to try options.)

+* chesstv.tlv doesn't yet work on OpenBSD for some reason I haven't investigated yet.

 ## Mirrors and Forks

 Updates to Teliva can be downloaded from the following mirrors: